 - Try out a studio like Orangetheory or Barry’s Bootcamp

 Okay, I know.
 This isn’t exactly a new tip.
 But it’s definitely still underrated!

 Because it really does add up.

 For example, I currently live on the fourth floor of my apartment building.
 Every time I take my dog out, I take the stairs.
-This means that about four times a day, I walk up and down four flights of stairs.
+This means that about 3-4 times a day, I walk up and down four flights of stairs.
 I get so many more steps in than I would if taking the elevator.

 So at the mall, try opting for the stairs over the escalator.
 At work, choose the stairs instead of the elevator.

 If you don’t already, make the stairs a regular part of your routine.

 3. They have a fruit or vegetable every meal